matrup01/bac_modules/README.md

 	end (str,optional) ...
 Takes a str in 'hh:mm:ss'-format and only imports data acquired before that timestamp bgobj (Pops,optional) ...
 Takes another Pops-Object and corrects the data using the given Pops-Objects as Background box (bool,optional) ...
 Takes a Boolean to determine which file is given (True ... produced by the box;False ... produced by the POPS hooked to a laptop) default-True timecorr (int,optional) ...
 Takes an int and corrects popstime by it, default-23 relobj(Pops,optional) ...
-Takes a Pops object and displays all data as relative to the mean of it (see 1.22)
+Takes a Pops object and displays all data as relative to the mean of it (see 1.22) deviate(bool,optional) ... decides if values should be expressed as relatives to mean, default-False

 1.2   Pops.internalbg(startmeasurementtime)